Package swingtree

 public final UIForTable<T> withCellRendererForColumn(String columnName, TableCellRenderer renderer)

 Use this to register a table cell renderer for a particular column.
 A TableCellRenderer is a supplier of Component instances which are used to render the cells of a table.
-Note that in SwingTree, the preferred way of defining a cell renderer for a particular column is through the withRendererForColumn(String, Configurator) method, which allows for a more fluent and declarative way of defining cell renderers.
+Note that in SwingTree, the preferred way of defining a cell renderer for a particular column is through the withCellForColumn(String, Configurator) method, which allows for a more fluent and declarative way of defining cell renderers as well as editors.

 Parameters: